Maureen Freely: Work

 Freely lectures at the University of Warwick and is an occasional contributor to The Guardian and The Independent newspapers.
-From 2014 to 2018 she served as president of English PEN, the founding centre of PEN International.
+From 2014 to 2021, she served as President/Chair of English PEN, the founding centre of PEN International.
+She was later made an Honorary Vice President.

-Among her novels is The Life of the Party, set in Turkey.
-She has also written The Other Rebecca, a contemporary version of Daphne du Maurier's classic 1938 novel Rebecca.
-Freely is also an occasional contributor to Cornucopia, a magazine about Turkey.
+Four of her eight novels – The Life of the Party (1986), Enlightenment (2008), Sailing Through Byzantium (2013), and My Blue Peninsula (2023) – are set in Turkey.
+She is also the author of The Other Rebecca (2000), a contemporary version of Daphne du Maurier's classic 1938 novel Rebecca.
+Freely is an occasional contributor to Cornucopia, a magazine about Turkey.

 She is best known as the Turkish-into-English translator of Orhan Pamuk's recent novels.
-She works closely with Pamuk on these translations, because they often serve as the basis when his work is translated into other languages.
+She worked closely with Pamuk on these translations, because they often serve as the basis when his work is translated into other languages.
 They were both educated simultaneously at Robert College in Istanbul, although they did not know each other at the time.
 Marie Arana praised Freely's translations of Pamuk works like Snow, Istanbul: Memories and the City, and The Museum of Innocence as "vibrant and nimble" translations.

-Freely translated and wrote an introduction to Fethiye Çetin's memoir, My Grandmother.